-Bypassing a Windows Login Screen Without The Password
+How to Bypass a Windows Login Screen Without the Password

 When you’re stuck on the Windows login screen and can’t remember your password, all you really need to do is click on the I forgot my password link.
 This will direct you to Microsoft’s website in order to reset your account password.

 You can then sign into your account and set up the automatic login that will help you bypass the Windows login screen.

 - While logged into your computer, pull up the Run window by pressing the Windows key + R key.
 Then, type netplwiz into the field and press OK.

 - Uncheck the box located next to Users must enter a user name and password to use this computer.

 - Click the OK button toward the bottom of the window.
 This will prompt an automatically sign-in box to appear.
 Enter your username and the new password you created earlier into the fields provided.

 - Click OK and choose to restart your computer.